Azure/cortana-intelligence-tank-level-forecast/Automated Deployment Guide/Post Deployment Instructions.md

 ### Azure Data Factory

 Azure Data Factory is used to orchestrate data movement and forecasting activities.
 You can monitor the data pipelines by clicking the link on your deployment page.
-Note that the application services need time to all complete their initial runs.
+Note that it may take some time for the triggered WebJobs in the application service to complete their runs.
 Until then, it is normal to see errors in your Azure Data Factory pipelines.

 ## **Visualization**

 Power BI dashboard can be used to visualize the real-time tank level data as well as the updated tank level forecast results.
-The following instructions will guide you to build a dashboard to visualize data from database and from real-time data stream.
+The following instructions will guide you to build a dashboard to visualize data from database and from the real-time data stream.

 ### Visualize Tank Level Data from Data Warehouse